labonted/Puzzle-Attack/README.md

 4. You're done!
 The generated files are under `build`:
    1. Desktop build is under `desktop/build/libs/*.jar`
    2. Android build is under `android/build/outputs/apk/debug/*.apk`

-   TBD - CHANGE THE BUILD VARIANTS (Not debug)

-## How to Play
-TBD

-## Contributing

-TBD, template text below

-All you need to do is make sure you did not violate any of the following:
-- New sounds must be either *yours* or be under a `Creative Commons` license.
-  The same applies to new textures.
-- There is no real rule when writing code to patch a bug or adding features.
-  Just make sure it's readable enough and comment whenever reasonable.
-- Make sure you add yourself (in **alphabetical order**) to the `CONTRIBUTORS.md` file

-## Contributors

-This part isn't true... yet?

-Check out the [`CONTRIBUTORS.md`](CONTRIBUTORS.md) file!